lucasnell/digestion_evolution/reports/03-include_mass.md

 `Clearance` and `SEF`
 =====================

+In `corphylo`, you can input a `U` object if one or more of your variables of interest has a covariate that might be having confounding effects. `U` is a list of length `p`, where `p` is the number of variables you're interested in getting correlations between (in my case, `p = 2`).
+If `U[[i]]` is `NULL`, then variable `i` is considered to not have a covariate, while if `U[[i]]` is a matrix, then each column in that matrix is considered a covariate for variable `i`.
+Below, I'm trying out whether either clearance or SEF needs body mass as a covariate by including a 1-column matrix of body mass values in the `U` object, first for the position associated with SEF, then for the position associated with clearance.

-> P-values in all following sections are for whether the coefficient for the `U` matrix is not zero.
-There are two p-values because I'm including the `U` matrix separately for the first and second `X` matrix parameters.
+P-values in this section are for whether the coefficient for the `U` matrix is not zero.

 ``` r
 # Function to retrieve the U coefficient(s) from a corphylo object